Bernard B. Fall

-Bernard B. Fall (November 19, 1926 – February 21, 1967) was a prominent war correspondent, historian, political scientist, and expert on Indochina during the 1950s and 1960s.
+Bernard B. Fall (November 19, 1926 – February 21, 1967) was a war correspondent, political scientist, and historian whose reporting focused on Indochina during the 1950s and 1960s.
 Born in Austria, he moved with his family to France as a child after the Anschluss.
 He started fighting for the French Resistance at the age of 16 and later for the French Army during World War II.

-In 1950, he first came to the United States for graduate studies at Syracuse University and Johns Hopkins University, returning and making his residence there.
+In 1951, he first came to the United States for graduate studies at Syracuse University, returning and making his residence there.
 He taught at Howard University for most of his career and made regular trips to Southeast Asia to learn about changes and their societies.
 He predicted the failures of France and the United States in their wars in Vietnam because of their tactics and lack of understanding of the societies.
 He was killed by a landmine in South Vietnam while he was accompanying US Marines on a patrol in 1967.

 Early life

-Bernard Fall was born in Vienna, Austria, to the Jewish parents Leo Fall and Anna Seligman.
+Bernard Fall was born in Vienna, Austria, to Jewish parents Leo Fall and Anna Seligman.
 His family migrated in 1938, when he was 12, to live in France after the Anschluss, the annexation of Austria by Nazi Germany.
 After France fell to Germany in 1940, his father aided the French Resistance and was captured, tortured, and killed by the Gestapo.
 His mother was also captured and deported and was never heard from again.

 In 1942, at the age of 16, Bernard Fall followed in his father's footsteps and joined the French Resistance after which he fought the Germans in the Alps.
+Fall enrolled at the Lycée Jules Ferry in Cannes where he completed his secondary education.
 As France was being liberated in 1944, Fall joined the French Army in which he served until 1946.
 For his service, he was awarded the French Liberation Medal.
 After World War II, Fall worked as an analyst for the Nuremberg War Crimes Tribunal in which capacity he investigated Krupp Industries.